- Human Evolution Research

 - The origin of the modern East African biota, which occurred in the same era;

 - The origin of our species, around 200,000 years ago;

-- A possible population crash of Homo sapiens in Africa 100,000 to 70,000 years ago, just prior to the global spread of our species.
+- An era of low population size or population crash in Homo sapiens in Africa 100,000 to 70,000 years ago, just prior to the global expansion of our species.